 How often should you change the water in a water pillow?

-It is recommended to change the water in the pocket every 6 months or as soon as you notice a change in color or an unusual odor.
-To prevent the proliferation of bacteria and mold, use distilled water rather than tap water, and consider adding a few drops of a recommended antibacterial product.
+It is recommended to change the water in the pouch every 6 months or as soon as you notice a change in color or an unusual smell.
+To prevent the proliferation of bacteria and mold, use distilled water rather than tap water, and possibly add a few drops of a recommended antibacterial product.
 Also, check the valve at each refill to avoid leaks.

 Verdict: should you buy a water pillow?